- Reference Number: HEY-918/2020

 - 90-95% chance of avoiding severe loss of central vision in the eye treated

-- 70% chance of keeping the vision as it was when treatment began or a small improvement in vision
+- 70% chance of keeping the vision as it was when treatment began OR of a small improvement in vision

 - 30-40% chance of a big improvement in vision i.e. of regaining a large amount of the vision that has been lost